Choosing the Right Boat Fenders

 Fenders act as a cushion between a boat and a dock (concrete, metal or wood) or another boat and prevent damage to your boat’s topsides.

-Using either an inflated bladder (usually roto-molded vinyl) or soft foam, cylindrical, spherical (round) or flat fenders absorb the shock of vessel movement so that neither the vessel nor what it is bumping against are damaged.
+Whether inflated or soft foam, cylindrical, spherical or flat—fenders absorb the shock of vessels bumping into docks or other vessels.
 They insulate the boat from damage and decelerate it as it surges and rolls about.
 Boats that tie up to floating docks usually set fenders just above the waterline to maintain a buffer zone between dock and boat.
 Boats that raft together place the fenders at the point of contact—generally where the beam is the widest.
-Docking next to pilings presents a special challenge: the pilings tend to push the fenders aside, with damaging consequences.
+Docking next to pilings presents a special challenge; the pilings tend to push the fenders aside, with damaging consequences.
 A solution is to use a fender board that spans the distance between pilings.
 With the fenders and board, a boat can ride reasonably comfortably against a wharf.

 Boats with permanent slips often customize their space, installing dock guards, dock wheels or cushions so that the dock carries the protection, not the boat.
 Since these forms of padding can be placed right at the point of contact, they won’t swing out of the way.
 Dock cushions can prevent damage when fenders are not lined up precisely.
-There are so many types of padding configurations that, with a little creativity, you can defend any style of boat from damaging, splintering, gelcoat grinding objects.
+There are so many types of padding configurations that, with a little creativity, you can defend any style of boat from any kind of docking damage.

-We recommend large fenders because large diameter fenders are the best way to provide protection.
-It is, after all, only the width of the fender that separates the boat from the dock.
+We recommend large diameter fenders because they provide the best protection.
+After all, it is only the width of the fender that separates the boat from the dock.
 Here are some general sizing recommendations:

 |Boat Length In Feet||Cylindrical Fender Diameter||Round Fender Diameter||Flat Fender Size|

-Center rope tube fenders (Big B and one type of Survivor Series fender) allow you to hang the fender either horizontally or vertically using one line running through the centerline.
+Center rope tube fenders (Big B fenders) allow you to hang the fender either horizontally or vertically using one line running through the centerline.
 A figure eight knot in the end of the line, or two figure eights at both ends of the fender are used to keep the fender from sliding.

 Flat fenders are either modular or articulating and vinyl-covered.
 String together the modular style to create a custom-fitted system.
 Hinged vinyl-covered flat fenders wrap vertically around small boat gunwales, and are great for boats with tumblehome (topsides that slant inward at the gunwale).